XoopsDocs/mytabs-tutorial/book/2administration.md

 ![concept.png](../assets/concept.png)
-*Figure 1: Architecture of MyTabs Modul*
+*Figure 1: Architecture of MyTabs Module*

 Pretty much all XOOPS modules have Blocks, that can be used to provide specific information from the module, and can be placed in different locations of the theme.